skyheis/42_minishell/README.md

 $ ./minishell
 ```

-You can download the image abd run in docker with the following command
+You can download the image and run in docker with the following command

 ```bash
 $ docker run -it --name duckshell --rm skyheis/duckshell:latest